tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 -  spill.location ← new stack location
 -  move spill from active to handled
 +  r = spill.reg
++  conflicting = set of active or inactive intervals with register r that
++    overlap with cur
-+  move all active or inactive intervals to which r was assigned to handled
++  move all intervals in conflicting to handled
 +  assign memory locations to them
 +  cur.reg ← r
    move cur to active